12 Surprising Reasons For Irregular Periods

 Nicotine also causes increased oxidative stress, neuronal apoptosis, DNA damage, and reactive oxygen species increase.

-In addition, irregular periods were defined as having more than 7 days of variability in the length of the cycle (9).
+Irregular periods were defined as having more than 7 days of variability in the length of the cycle (9).

 8. Certain Foods